Skip to Main Content

 Elevation: 4190 ft.

 Forest Road 85 travels 3.6 miles to the summit of Flagpole Knob, wobbling along the top of the Alleghany Mountains following the border between Virginia and West Virginia.
-This high elevation access route brings the wildlife watcher into habitats not encountered elsewhere on the North River Loop of the Virginia Bird & Wildlife Trail.
+This high elevation access route brings the wildlife watcher into habitats not encountered elsewhere locally.
 If visiting in spring, search the roadside woods for warblers, which are sure to be singing in spring and early summer.
-Species to look for include black-throated green, worm-eating, chestnut-sided and Canada warblers.
+Species to look for include Black-throated Green, Worm-eating, Chestnut-sided, and Canada warblers.
 Fall presents a different wildlife viewing experience.
 As the fall migration gets under way, hundreds and, at times, thousands of migrating hawks can be seen along the ridge.
 Depending on weather conditions, migrating songbirds could also turn up in numbers along the ridge.
-Even outside of migration, the views from the ridge top, combined with dark-eyed juncos, cedar waxwings and red-eyed vireos, certainly make the trip worthwhile.
+Even outside of migration, the views from the ridge top, combined with Dark-eyed Juncos, Cedar Waxwings, and Red-eyed Vireos, certainly make the trip worthwhile.

 Notes:

-• Forest Road 85 towards the Flagpole Knob summit is remote, narrow, very steep, deeply rutted, and rocky.
-ONLY EXPERIENCED DRIVERS WITH VEHICLES SPECIFICALLY MODIFIED FOR OVERLANDING/OFF-ROADING SHOULD ATTEMPT TO DRIVE TO THE SUMMIT.
+• Forest Service Road 85 towards the Flagpole Knob summit is remote, narrow, very steep, deeply rutted, and rocky.
+Only experienced overlanding/off-roading drivers should attempt this road.

 • Park off the road at Briery Branch Gap (38.482125, -79.221090) and hike or mountain bike to the summit.
 It is 7.2 miles round trip, highly technical and strenuous, though, and not recommended for beginners.